Whenever I feel like watching a movie on Netflix, I go on Twitter and search for “Netflix movie recommendations.”

 Here are a few examples from some brands.

-4. Email marketing: this is an important channel to get the word out about your product/service is awesome.
+This is an important channel to get the word out about your product/service is awesome.

 Every brand has that segment on their email list yet to buy.